Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 The legal cannabis sector is positioned to grow in the coming years and there are a number of ways to invest.
 But keep in mind that past performance is not a guarantee of profit and all investments come with inherent risks.

-Explore your investment options across trading platforms and commodities before you buy.
+Explore your other investment options before you buy.

 Frequently asked questions